 - How do you stay full of heart, authenticity, and passion and still be a good business person?

 - How can you keep your energy levels up in the midst of all this busy-ness?

 - Should you get your MFA?

 - How do you honor your practice as a holistic artist?

-- What are some great ways to take care of your skin? (we gotta talk about skin since this site is called Skintome ;=)
+- What are some great ways to take care of yourself?

 We’ll cover these topics and more in our sessions/studio visits.